There’s not a lot of time for mechanics to think about disability insurance, right?

 Activities of Daily Living Rider: This rider pays an additional benefit if you can’t perform two or more of the activities of daily living.
 Additionally, it will pay if you are cognitively impaired.

 Protect Your Business If You Are A Business Owner

 The policy is called a business overhead expense policy.
 Premiums are tax deductible.
 If structured properly, benefits are tax-free as well.
 This type of policy will ensure your business remains solvent during your inability to work from a disability.
-This is an additional reason why mechanics need disability insurance.
-Contrast this policy to a traditional disability insurance which pays a percentage of your income.
+You can then pay your business expenses and keep your business open.

-And, what about premiums, you ask?
-Depending on your health and riders, the premiums could run anywhere from $1.00/day to $3.00/day.
-Think that is expensive?
+Of course, how much you spend is important.
+The good news is disability insurance is easily customizable to your needs and budget.
+Depending on your health and riders, the premiums could run anywhere from $1.00/day to $3.00/day, or more.
+Do you think that it is expensive?
 I bet you buy coffee almost everyday or your lunch.
 What is more important?
 Insuring your income or buying a cup of coffee?
 There are many ways to afford disability insurance.

-We hope now you have a solid idea why mechanics need disability insurance.
+We hope now you have a solid idea of why mechanics need disability insurance.
 Confused?
 Don’t feel that way.
 We’re here to help educate you and protect your income and future.
 Don’t know where to start?
 Use this disability insurance needs analysis worksheet.
 Follow the instructions; it is rather easy to fill out (we at My Family Life Insurance try to make understanding insurance easy).

 Next, feel free to reach out to us for our assistance or a quote.
 We only work for you, your family, and your best interests only.
 We have helped many mechanics secure the right disability insurance for their specific situation, giving them and their families peace of mind.